 - Formation of a five-member (or more) committee tailored to the student's area of interest that guides all aspects of the student's study and research.
-A majority of the committee must be regular faculty at ESE, though an exception may be requested from the Graduate School via a written request from the Director of Graduate Studies; - Mastery of a depth of knowledge in a particular area of environmental health, sciences or engineering: consisting of at least 15 credits of courses approved by the student and their dissertation committee;

-- Mastery of two research skills: to be determined by the student and dissertation committee.
+A majority of the committee must be regular faculty at ESE, though an exception may be requested from The Graduate School via a written request from the ESE Director of Graduate Studies; - Mastery of a depth of knowledge in a particular area of environmental health, sciences or engineering: consisting of at least 15 credits of courses approved by the student and their dissertation committee; - Mastery of two research skills: to be determined by the student and dissertation committee.
 This requirement can be met by taking two courses, hands-on workshops or other trainings leading to certification, for example in various modeling software, or operator training on specialized instrumentation; - ENVR 400 (Departmental Seminar): for PhD students, this requires enrolling in 0.5 credits each semester until students have attended 30 seminars, completed associated assignments, and presented a seminar on their research.
-See the course website and information below for additional details; - SPHG 600 (Introduction to Public Health); - ENVR 601 (Epidemiology for Environmental Scientists) or EPID 600 (Principles of Epidemiology for Public Health): higher level epidemiology courses can be substituted with approval of the Director of Graduate Studies; - ENVR 703 (Proposal Writing for Environmental Research): taken when the student is or about to write the dissertation proposal; - ENVR 704 (Critical Analysis of Environmental Research): must be taken twice, preferably during the first and second years; - Completion of a comprehensive written examination to test student's knowledge and evaluate preparation for dissertation research (see Section E); - Completion of an oral exam defending the student's research proposal (see Section E); - Completion of a significant and original body of research, which requires a minimum of six semester hours of ENVR 991 (Research in ESE) and a minimum of six hours of ENVR 994 (Doctoral Dissertation) (see Section E); and - Preparation, presentation, and defense of the research dissertation.
+The course information will be available through Canvas see below for additional details; - SPHG 600 (Introduction to Public Health); - ENVR 601 (Epidemiology for Environmental Scientists) or EPID 600 (Principles of Epidemiology for Public Health): higher level epidemiology courses can be substituted with approval of the ESE Director of Graduate Studies; - ENVR 703 (Proposal Writing for Environmental Research): taken when the student is or about to write the dissertation proposal; - ENVR 704 (Critical Analysis of Environmental Research): must be taken twice, preferably during the first and second years; - Completion of a "comprehensive written exam" to test student's knowledge and evaluate preparation for dissertation research (see below) - Completion of a "preliminary oral exam" defending the student's research dissertation proposal (see below); - Completion of a significant and original body of research, which requires a minimum of six semester hours of ENVR 991 (Research in ESE) and a minimum of six hours of ENVR 994 (Doctoral Dissertation) (see below); and - Preparation, presentation, and oral defense of the research dissertation (i.e., "final oral exam").